-- Bluetooth – This uses bluetooth to connect to your device which will most commonly be a phone or a tablet.
-You will find that these mainly work on Android devices as iOS does not allow third party apps to access the bluetooth like this.
-The befits of bluetooth is that it means you will still have internet so when you pull up an engine error code the App you are using will provide and link to the internet that will provide you with more information.
+This uses Bluetooth to connect to your device, which will most commonly be a phone or a tablet.
+You find that these mainly work on Android devices only, as iOS2 does not allow third-party apps to access Bluetooth like this.
+One benefit of Bluetooth is that you can still use the internet.
+So when you pull up an engine error code, the App you are using will provide it.
+You can then link to the internet and it will provide you with more information.

-- Wifi – This provides a wifi hotspot that you can connect your phone or tablet to.
+This provides a Wi-Fi hotspot that you can connect your phone or tablet to.
 These devices will work on both Android and iOS devices.
-The problem with WiFi can sometimes be that you have to disconnect to to access the internet to look things up etc. Or with some apps they may need to update when they are connected so you have to disconnect and connect again.
+The problem with Wi-Fi can sometimes be that you have to disconnect to access the internet to look things up.
+There are also some apps that may need to update when they are connected, so you have to disconnect and connect again.

-- Handheld Cable – These are all in one units that have a cable and a screen.
+These are all-in-one units that have both a cable and a screen.
 All you have to do is plug them in and away you go.
-These are the most reliable and simple to use units.
+These are the most reliable and simple-to-use units.

-- Cable – Most commonly used for connecting a computer to the OBD2 port.
-These are used a lot at the more commercial level and on older systems were people have not updated there system they use to access the cars OBD in some time.
+Most commonly used for connecting a computer to the OBD2 port.
+These are used a lot at the commercial level and on older systems where people have not updated their system or have not accessed the car’s OBD for some time.